Abstract

 ] ;

-When shapes nested within each other are used to bind targets (see the example below and notice that the shapes are open), a set of triples conforming to the most restrictive shape (e.g., "http://mySubweb.com/readingList#ReadingListShape" in the example) SHOULD be located within the resources of that target.
+When shapes nested within each other are used to bind targets (see the example below; note that the shapes are open), a set of triples conforming to the most restrictive shape (e.g., "http://mySubweb.com/readingList#ReadingListShape" in the example) SHOULD be located within the resources of that target.
 In a similar scenario with closed shapes, the set of triples MUST be located in the target of the most restrictive shape.
 If a set of triples can be validated by both an open and a closed shape, the triples MUST be located in the target of the closed shape.

 PREFIX ex: <http://example.com/#>